worldbank/gld/Support/Z - GLD Ecosystem Tools/GLD Classification Code Checks/README.md

 ## How to interpret the output?

 The output is a screening diagnostic.
 A 100 percent match with a version is strong evidence that all observed codes are valid in that reference list.
 A lower match percentage means some observed codes are not in that version.

+The `show` option is useful when one version almost fully matches.
+It lists the observed codes that are mismatched for each reference version.
+If all substantive codes match one version and the only mismatches are values such as `9999`, `0000`, or other survey-specific error or missing-value codes, that is evidence that the selected version is likely correct and those unmatched values should be reviewed as possible missing codes before harmonization.

 This does not prove that the survey officially used the version with the highest match.
 The final decision should still consider the questionnaire, codebook, labels, official survey documentation, and any country-specific classification notes.